 To read ‘The Happy Practice – A Cautionary Tale’, click here

-To read the whole of ‘The Scrooge Chronicles’, click here
+To read ‘The Scrooge Chronicles’, click here

 To read ‘Jeeves and the Hormone Deficiency’, click here